Ninja Gaiden (NES video game): Plot

 After fighting his way back to the top of the temple, Ryu encounters Bloody Malth, whom he defeats.
-As he is dying, Malth reveals that he was the one who dueled with Ryu's father, that his father is still alive, and Ryu will meet him as he presses onward.
-When he reaches the temple's inner chambers, he discovers his father was not killed, but was possessed by an evil figure instead.
-He destroys the evil figure, which releases Ken from its hold.
-Jaquio, enraged by Ken's release from his possession, shows himself; he tries to kill Ryu immediately with a fiery projectile, but Ken throws himself in front of Ryu and takes the hit.
-Jaquio is killed by Ryu during the ensuing fight, but then a lunar eclipse occurs, causing the demon statues to transform into Jashin.
-After Ryu defeats the demon, Ken tells him he does not have much longer to live because of Jaquio's attack.
-He tells Ryu to leave him behind in the temple while it collapses, and to take the young woman with him.
+As he is dying, Malth reveals that he was the one who dueled with Ken, who is still alive.

+When he reaches the temple's inner chambers, he discovers his father under Jaquio's control as the Masked Devil.
+He destroys a crystal orb on the temple chamber wall that was controlling Ken and releases him from Jaquio's hold.
+An enraged Jaquio shows himself and tries to kill Ryu with a fiery projectile, but Ken throws himself in front of Ryu and takes the hit.
+Ryu subsequently kills Jaquio, but then a lunar eclipse causes the demon statues to revive Jashin.
+After Ryu defeats the demon, a dying Ken tells Ryu to leave him behind in the temple while it collapses, and to take the young woman with him.
 Afterwards, Foster, communicating via satellite, orders the girl to kill Ryu and steal the demon statues; she chooses to be with Ryu instead of carrying out the order.
-The two kiss, and the girl tells Ryu her name, Irene Lew; they watch as the sun rises.
+The two kiss, and the woman tells Ryu her name, Irene Lew; they watch as the sun rises.